bdrez/BIU-REIN-2024/README.md

 -------
 # Instructions
--Download the AEON and BNET file from the desireded [biodivine-boolean-models repository on GitHub](https://github.com/sybila/biodivine-boolean-models) and save them.
+-Download the AEON and BNET file from the desired [biodivine-boolean-models repository on GitHub](https://github.com/sybila/biodivine-boolean-models) and save them.

 -Run the bnetToBiolqm.java code and select the BNET file from the GUI to convert it.
 Then, in the second GUI, select/ create an output file for the converted BNET file in the desired output location.